 Organized by Claire Gilman, Chief Curator, with Isabella Kapur, Curatorial Assistant.

 Curtis Talwst Santiago: Can't I Alter is made possible by the Canada Council for the Arts.
-Additional support is provided by Rachel Uffner Gallery, Cathy and Jonathan Miller, Barbara Polla, Carol Saper, Carla Shen, Isabel Stainow Wilcox, and Anonymous.
+Generous support is provided by Rachel Uffner Gallery, William A. and Pamela K. Royall, the Consulate General of Canada in New York, Cathy and Jonathan Miller, Barbara Polla, Carol Saper, Carla Shen, Isabel Stainow Wilcox, and Anonymous.

 Image: Curtis Talwst Santiago, Red Face Ancestral Vision 1, 2018.
 Spray paint, oil, charcoal, pastel, acrylic on canvas, 39 3/4 x 39 1/2 inches (101 x 100.3 cm).
 Courtesy of Rachel Uffner Gallery.